CHAPTER Rev 2400

 77-E:5, RSA 77-E:1, XII, and Rev 2407 until

-approval has been obtained from the department, or ordered by the
+approval has been obtained from the department’s director of audit, or ordered by the commissioner.

-A copy of the commissioner's order or a department’s approval letter
+(i) A copy of the commissioner’s order or the

 (j)

-a modified apportionment formula has been approved by the department or ordered
+Once a modified apportionment formula has been approved by the department’s

-enterprise may petition for, or the commissioner may order, another
+The business enterprise may petition in writing for, or the commissioner

 Rev 2405.01 Payments of Liabilities.